-If you’ve been limiting your endive game to crudité platters and cute appetizers, prepare to be astonished at how versatile endive can be.
+If you’ve been limiting your endive game to crudité platters and salads, prepare to be astonished at how stunningly versatile it can be.
 Wrapped in salty cured ham, topped with creamy cheese and crunchy breadcrumbs, and baked until bubbling and golden, this makes an impressive side or entrée, whether for weeknights or entertaining.
 And little-known fact: Belgian endive is actually loaded with vitamins and minerals.
 So, you know, this is health food.–Angie Zoobkoff

 Belgian Endive Gratin

 - Quick Glance

 - 40 M

 - 2 cloves garlic, smashed and peeled

 - 2 tablespoons butter (1 oz), plus more for the gratin dishes

 - 3 or 4 slices day-old bread or lightly toasted fresh bread